oracle/node-oracledb/doc/api.md

 be tracked in database views, shown in audit trails, and seen in tools such as Enterprise Manager.

+Applications should set the properties because they can greatly help troubleshooting.
+They can help identify and resolve unnecessary database resource usage, or improper access.

 The `clientId` property can also be used by applications that do their own mid-tier authentication but connect to the database using the one database schema.
 By setting `clientId` to the application's